aonomike/distributed-systems-journey/README.md

 1. Create roadmaps to provide a linear path for those that want to be a developer, engineer, master and/or phd in distributed systems.
 1. Create original content so students will be able to learn everything in one place.
-1. Give a valid certificate for those that finish the program.
+1. Give a valid certificate for those that finish the curriculums.

 ### Other goals